Learning how to accepting help from others is important for someone who couldn’t love themselves.

 But receiving is part of life.
 It has nothing to do with worthiness.

 You are a dependent when you are a kid and when you are old, you will return to the state of being a dependent again.
 Instead of resisting help from others, learn to surrender.
-Learn to receive help when needed now.
+Learn to receive help now.

 Here’s how to accept help from others when it’s uncomfortable.